NXT Stand & Deliver

-NXT Stand & Deliver (originally known as NXT TakeOver: Stand & Deliver) is a professional wrestling event produced by WWE, a Connecticut-based professional wrestling promotion.
-Held primarily for wrestlers from the promotion's NXT brand division, it takes place annually during WrestleMania week.
-The inaugural event was available through pay-per-view worldwide and the livestreaming services Peacock in the United States and the WWE Network internationally, while the events since have only been available via the livestreaming services.
+Stand & Deliver is a professional wrestling event produced by WWE, a Connecticut-based professional wrestling promotion.
+Established in 2021, it is held for the promotion's developmental brand NXT and takes place annually during WrestleMania week.
+The inaugural two-night event was broadcast through multiple outlets, with the first night airing as a television special on the USA Network and the second night on pay-per-view with both nights also airing through WWE's livestreaming services.
+Beginning with the 2022 event, it has been held as a one-day livestreaming event.

-Stand & Deliver was originally established in 2021 and held under the NXT TakeOver series.
-In September 2021, NXT was rebranded and reverted to being WWE's developmental territory, and the TakeOver series was discontinued; however, Stand & Deliver continued on as its own event for NXT.
-While the original event was held across two nights, it was reduced to one day beginning with the second event.
+The inaugural Stand & Deliver was originally held under the NXT TakeOver series.
+In September 2021, NXT was rebranded and reverted to being WWE's developmental brand and the TakeOver series was discontinued; however, Stand & Deliver continued on as an annual event for NXT.
+While the original event was held mid-week across two nights, it was reduced to one day beginning with the second event, as well as being held during the day of the first night of WrestleMania.
 The inaugural event also featured wrestlers from NXT's sub-brand, NXT UK.